2016lisali/jacks_garden/README.md

     PORT = YOUR PORT NUMBER
     REACT_APP_BASE_URL = https://jacks-garden-server.herokuapp.com this is the address of the server
    ```
-4. Start client server by cd to client folder in terminal then
+4. Cd to client folder in terminal and start client server
    ```sh
    npm start
    ```